HanaDoubleU/sql-challenge/README.md

 ninth week's assignment

 # For data modeling,
 I made a tentative ERD.
-I'm calling it tentative because -- as I completed this assignment -- it went through several edits.
+I called it tentative because -- as I completed this assignment -- it went through several edits.

     The first edit was me changing the primary key from dept_no to emp_no in dept_manager since it did not occur to me that one department could have more than one manager.
 I realized my mistake after pgAdmin 4 would not accept dept_no as a primary key, and after consulting Xpert.
 Experiencing that hiccup made me take a moment to actually get to know the given data and really understand stand it before continuing with this challenge.